All Episodes

 It has some shape, but when you peel it back, it gets real mushy.

-But the other thing that's been so disconcerting to me is that I've seen people run on repeal uh and replace Obamacare.
+But the other thing that's been so disconcerting to me is that I've seen people run on repeal and replace Obamacare.

 And when it really comes down to the tough votes, they would just prefer to keep Obamacare.

-And it's that kind of hypocrisy to be truthful about that the American people are tired of, whether it's on the Democrat side or the Republican side, they want someone who will speak the truth and and vote their conscience.
+And it's that kind of hypocrisy to be truthful about that the American people are tired of, whether it's on the Democrat side or the Republican side.

-Uh and and we've got to do that.
+And we've got to do that.

-I was talking to Newt Gingrich yesterday, and he says, Listen, we have to be about the people's business and making sure that we get things done and to go after uh what is important for them, and if they don't think they have an advocate, they'll eventually turn us out in uh November uh of two thousand eighteen will not be pleasant if we don't perform and and actually perform on the president's agenda.
+I was talking to Newt Gingrich yesterday, and he says, listen, we have to be about the people's business and making sure that we get things done and to go after what is important for them.

-They had a piece the other day, uh, the Republic aid party, basically calling out Republicans and saying if you all cannot stand against the Medicaid expansion where we are literally robbing Peter to pay Paul to give health insurance to people who are well above, if not double the poverty line.
+They had a piece the other day, the Republicade Party, basically calling out Republicans and saying, if you all cannot stand against the Medicaid expansion where we are literally robbing Peter to pay Paul, to give health insurance to people who are well above, if not double the poverty line, if we can't stand up as a unified principle, have some guts movement and say to our constituents, folks, listen,

-If we can't stand up as a unified principle, have some guts movement and say to our constituents, folks, listen, we're all about being the wealthiest country on earth and taking care of people who legitimately cannot take care of themselves.
+we're all about being the wealthiest country on earth and taking care of people who legitimately cannot take care of themselves.

 Okay, we get it.